near/docs/docs/2.develop/contracts/environment/environment.md

 Gas can be thought of as wall time, where 1 PetaGas (1_000 TGas) is ~1 second of compute time.

-Each code instruction costs a certain amount of Gas, and if you run out of it the execution halts with the error message `Exceeded the prepaid gas`.
+Each code instruction costs a certain amount of Gas, and if you run out of it, the execution halts with the error message `Exceeded the prepaid gas`.

 The environment gives you access to two gas-related arguments: `prepaid_gas` and `used_gas`.